-Driving School Moncton Tips
+A few Driving School Moncton Tips

-Driving Schools in New Brunswick make sure you fulfill all the state requirements to get your license.
+Your Driving Schools in New Brunswick make sure you fulfill all the state requirements to get your license.
 While new drivers over 18 do not need to take a course, the Province recommends that you do.
-New drivers under 18 do not need to take a course, but if they graduate from one taught by a licensed driving school, they may be able to get their Level 2 Learning Driver’s license after only 8 months, rather than 12.
+Most New drivers under 18 do not need to take a course, but if they graduate from one taught by a licensed driving school, they may be able to get their Level 2 Learning Driver’s license after only 8 months, rather than 12.

-Your moncton driving school in Moncton or Riverview will help you make sure you pass your road test as well as help you become a good, safe driver.
+Your Moncton driving school in Moncton or Riverview will help you make sure you pass your road test as well as help you become a good, safe driver.
 In addition, taking the full course and graduating may allow you to obtain a reduction on your insurance.

-In New Brunswick, driving schools can offer classroom instruction both in-person and on-line, allowing maximum flexibility for students.
+In New Brunswick, driving schools can offer classroom instruction both in-person and online, allowing maximum flexibility for students.

 Most courses require around 25 hours of class time.
 At RightLane Driving, we offer our courses over two weekends (on Saturday and Sunday)—the first three days at 7.5 hours per day, and the final day at 5.5 hours, allowing time for lunch and breaks.

 During our twenty-five hours together, we will cover a variety of topics.
-Sequencing may be different from this list, but all topics will enable you to become a good, safe driver in and round Moncton and Riverview.
+Sequencing may be different from this list, but all topics will enable you to become a good, safe driver in and around Moncton and Riverview.
 The curriculum conforms with the Provincial Driver’s Manual.

 - Rules of the Road—Organized life requires rules, and those rules include those for driving.
 Knowing you are expected to do—and not permitted to do—is part of good driving.
 We make sure that our students have a solid understanding of all traffic and safety rules.
 Knowing when you must yield the right-of-way is just one of them.

 - Vehicle components—You will need to know how the various parts of your car work as well as their purpose in order to drive well.
 Knowing when to use them is also an important skill.